Gabriel-MRodrigues/Practice/SmallProjects/Password_Manager/README.md

 # Password Manager

-This is a mini project designed to securely manage user passwords.
-The project allows users to store and retrieve passwords for their accounts in a safe and encrypted manner.
-The main focus of this project is security, ensuring that only the user can access their saved passwords.
+This is a mini project designed to **securely manage user passwords**.
+The project allows users to store and retrieve passwords for their accounts in a safe and **encrypted** manner.
+The main focus of this project is **security**, ensuring that only the user can access their saved passwords.

 ## How it works: